 Do I qualify for a mortgage (income type, job history, credit)?

 Whether or not a graduate student can qualify for a mortgage is much more of a question mark than a person with a typical job with the same income.
-First, graduate students are relatively young, so they may not have the necessary credit score and length of job history and credit report preferred by some lenders.
-Second, the way graduate students are paid (particularly fellowships) and that the income is not from a normal type of job may disqualify you with some lenders.
-However, if you shop around for a mortgage thoroughly you should be able to find a lender that is willing to scrutinize your situation and determine that you are a good risk if you are confident that your income will be steady.
-Try lenders that are slightly less mainstream like online banks and credit unions.
+Of course, a graduate student’s income is low, so a co-borrower may be necessary in some markets.
+The way some graduate students are paid (namely, fellowships) may not qualify for a mortgage with some lenders who don’t understand fellowship income.
+However, if you shop around for a mortgage thoroughly you should be able to find a lender that is willing to scrutinize your situation and determine that you are a good risk if you can demonstrate that your income will be steady.

 Do I have sufficient savings to cover a down payment, fees, repairs, and vacancy?